m-lamonaca/programming-notes/DotNet/C#/C#.md

-readonly  // value can be read but not modified static  // not of the instance of a class sealed  // cannot be inherited or overridden (dafault case), sealing a virtual class/method prevents further modifications (on methods sealed must always be used with override) abstract  // derived classes MUST implement this virtual  // can be overridden by derived classes (applicable to Properties) new  // hide base's (parent's) method
+readonly  // value can be read but not modified static  // not of the instance of a class sealed  // cannot be inherited or overridden (default case), sealing a virtual class/method prevents further modifications (on methods sealed must always be used with override) abstract  // derived classes MUST implement this virtual  // can be overridden by derived classes (applicable to Properties) new  // hide base's (parent's) method